-I threw my chips in with an infant startup, and emerged a few months later with a real brand and a dope custom apparel platform.Full Project
+I threw my chips in with an infant startup, and emerged a few months later with a real brand and deep custom apparel platform.Full Project

-I traveled to a ‘summer camp’ style startup accelerator as the design counselor (and more) for a bunch of little campers.The memories
+I traveled to a ‘summer camp’ style startup accelerator as the design lead (and more) for a group of startup campers.Full Project

-I designed a place for fans who just can’t consume enough about their teams to be on the inside with the coaches and players.Team up
+I designed a community platform for the fans who just can’t get enough and want to be on the inside with coaches and players.Full Project

-When I was 16 years-old, I dropped out of high school to go full-time with the freelance web design practice I had going.
-I'm 22 today, and since then I’ve worked for a few different agencies, gone through the wringer in the startup world, and moved around the country, finally calling New York City home.
+When I was 16 years-old, I dropped out of high school to go full-time with the freelance design work I was already doing.
+Since then, I’ve moved around the country, worked for a few different agencies, and went through the wringer in the startup world.
+I now live/work independently between NYC & Chicago.

 Part of me lives for unique experiences.
-I invite total strangers to crash at my place through couchsurfing.com, practice public improv challenges, and climb urban structures.
-My favorite thing to do on weekends is skateboard all over the city covered in glitter and dressed from head to toe as Spider-Man, eyes open for opportunities to explore something new.
+Having strangers crash at my place through couchsurfing.com, practicing public improv challenges, climbing urban structures, etc. My typical weekend involves skateboarding all over the city covered in glitter and dressed head to toe as Spider-Man, eyes open for opportunities to explore new places and meet new people.

-I’m always open to hearing from people interested in working together, but regardless, I’d never say no to an opportunity meet someone new and climb a tree together or something.
+I’m always open to hearing from anyone interested in working together, but regardless, I’d never say no to a chance to meet someone new and climb a tree together or something.